|

 and video artist Jalal Toufic.
 Although much of his work has

-political overtones – rather inevitable, being a Lebanese
+political overtones—rather inevitable, being a Lebanese

-artist and son of an Iraqi father and a Palestinian mother
+artist and son of an Iraqi father and a Palestinian mother—the philosophical reflections, the humour and the

 curiosity about all facets of life are the most distinctive